 4. identify the Source Access Leg by the dialog identifier present in the Replaces or the Target-Dialog header field of the SIP INVITE request;

-5. if a media type used in the Source Access Leg session is not offered in the SDP offer of the SIP INVITE request then reject the SIP request with a SIP 403 (Forbidden) response and do not process the remaining steps;
+5. if a media type used in the Source Access Leg session is not offered in the SDP offer of the SIP INVITE request then reject the SIP request with a SIP 403 (Forbidden) response or SIP 497 (Call Transfer Failure) in accordance with draft-khatri-sipcore-call-transfer-fail-response-02 [xx] and do not process the remaining steps;

 6. if the SIP INVITE request contains a Replaces header field: